msarafos/overthewire/leviathan/walkthrough.md

     +++ exited (status 0) +++

-As one can easily notice from the above snippet, there is a `strcmp` call which checks for the equality of the our input (only first 3 characters, `pas` in this case) with the string `sex`.
+As one can easily notice from the above snippet, there is a `strcmp` call which checks for the equality of our input (only first 3 characters, `pas` in this case) with the string `sex`.
 So after rerunning the binary and providing the `sex` password, one can spawn a shell with the priviliges of `leviathan2` and easily retrieve the password for the next level.